1. Assertions¶

 function assertHasMethod(array $methodSpec, mixed $subject[, string $message = ''])

-Reports an error identified by $message
+Reports an error identified by $message if $subject has no method

-that matches $methodSpec
+that matches $methodSpec.
+The $methodSpec specifies matching method

 via its name and modifiers (optional).